embark-framework/embark-site/source/docs/plugin_reference.md

       * "firstDeploymentDone" - triggered when the dapp is deployed and generated for the first time
       * "check:backOnline:serviceName" - triggered when the service with ``serviceName`` comes back online
       * "check:wentOffline:serviceName" - triggered when the service with ``serviceName`` goes offline
+      * "exit": - triggered when embark is terminating
+      * "deploy:contract:deployed": - triggered when a contract is deployed, the callback will contain the contract object
+      * "deploy:contract:undeployed": - triggered when a contract was not deployed (typically because there is no need), the callback will contain the contract object
+      * "deploy:contract:error": - triggered when a contract couldn't be deployed due to an error, the callback will contain the contract object
+      * "deploy:contract:receipt": - triggered on a contract deployment (succefull or not), the callback will contain the resulting receipt
+      * "contractsState": - triggered often, whenever there are changes to contracts, the callback will contain an object containing the contract names, address and state, etc..
+      * "deploy:beforeAll": - triggered before contract deployment starts
+      * "contracts:deploy:afterAll": - triggered after contract deployment starts

 ```Javascript
     module.exports = function(embark) {